Benyaak/Web-Technologies-2021/S2/S2-Introduction-To-Javascript.md

-## LAB 2 - Introduction to javascript
+## LAB 2 - Introduction to javascript - Work In progress

 Since there was a slight change in the structure of the semester, we will not start with HTML/HTTP for the second seminar, instead, we will kick off with a introduction to Javascript language.